ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Establish the goals for code review upfront with your team and bake

 them into your culture.
-Code review is not for style or petty semantics; that s what your auto code formatter/linter and static analysis are for.
-Code review s purpose is to ensure clarity, identify architectural concerns, flag defects and deviations from patterns, note edge cases, and guarantee adherence to business rules.
+Code review is not for style or petty semantics; that's what your auto code formatter/linter and static analysis are for.
+Code review's purpose is to ensure clarity, identify architectural concerns, flag defects and deviations from patterns, note edge cases, and guarantee adherence to business rules.

- Require the author to make the reviewer s job easy.
+ Require the author to make the reviewer's job easy.
 Authors should

 include a description of the change, a link to relevant requirements and tickets, and a video walkthrough (using a tool like loom.com) of the code and the code working as intended.